JuliaWaveScattering/EffectiveWaves.jl/docs/src/manual/background.md

 In more detail, the package actually solves for the average scattering coefficient $\langle f_n\rangle (\mathbf r_1)$, of order ``n`` and for a particle centred at $\mathbf r_1$, which is then used to calculate the  average field $\langle u(x) \rangle$.

-For planar symmetry, the $\langle f_n\rangle also have to be plane waves, which allows us to  represent
+For planar symmetry, the $\langle f_n\rangle$ also have to be plane waves, which allows us to  represent

 $\langle f_n\rangle (\mathbf r_1) = \sum_p F_{p,n} \mathrm e^{i \mathbf k_p \cdot \mathbf r_1}$